scikit-learn/enhancement_proposals/slep007/proposal.rst

 All estimators should implement the ``feature_names_in_`` and ``feature_names_out_`` API.
-This is checked in ``check_estimator``, and the transition is done with a ``FutureWarning`` to give time to third party developers to implement the API.
+This is checked in ``check_estimator``, and the transition is done with a ``FutureWarning`` for at least two versions to give time to third party developers to implement the API.